 3. Assess Your Approach

 There are many social media platforms to choose from these days, and this can sometimes be overwhelming in determining how to distribute the content of your influencer campaign.
-However, in 2017, data showed 91% of marketing professionals preferred to use Instagram for their influencer marketing campaigns.
+A Bloglovin survey indicates that 59 percent of all influencer marketers find Instagram to be the single most effective channel.
 The effectiveness and power of Instagram as a marketing channel can no longer be minimized by traditionalists and skeptics.
 Influencer marketing on Instagram is massively effective, and still only likely in its infancy.

 With that said, review your objectives and determine what aspects of your brand to showcase in your Instagram content, and tailor your approach around this.
 Is your goal to increase brand awareness?
 Are you looking to showcase products and services?
 The answers to those questions will help to direct your approach to the correct audience, in the correct way.
 Once you have a list of specific content themes, brainstorm possible subjects for your images and videos.

 Let’s be honest, this is the most important aspect of running a successful influencer marketing campaign.
 The influencer’s job is to reach your target audience and talk about your brand.
 Therefore, it’s your responsibility to find the ideal influencers for your brand that fit the criteria you have determined will be most effective for your campaign.
 As important as it is, it can be quite a challenge to find suitable influencers for your brand, let alone a specific campaign.
 There are several data points and semantics to take into account when determining this.